awslabs/kinesis-aggregation/python/README.md

 ### Build & Deploy a Lambda Function to process Kinesis Records

 One easy way to get started processing Kinesis data is to use AWS Lambda.
-By building on top of the existing [lambda_function.py](lambda_function.py) module in this repository, you can take advantage of KPL deaggregation features without having to write boilerplate code.
+By building on top of the existing [lambda_function.py](lambda_function.py) module in this repository, you can take advantage of Kinesis message deaggregation features without having to write boilerplate code.

 When you're ready to make a build and upload to AWS Lambda, you have two choices: